coryodaniel/talks/beam-n-k8s/slides/presentation.md

 [.text: alignment(center)]

-^ There should be a pair of goggles under everyone's seat.

 # [fit] **WARNING!**

 ![fit original](./images/yaml_af.png)

 # <br />

 # <br />

 # <br />

 # <br />

 # <br />

 # [fit] **ALERT**

 ---

-[.code-highlight: all]
-[.code-highlight: 6,11]
+[.code-highlight: all][.code-highlight: 6,11]

 # Deployments

 ^ So, if you've seen a Kubernet (singular form of k8s) before, you've definitely worked with Deployments.

 ^ If not, as the name suggests... its an application deployment.